zokeber/velero-notifications/README.md

 helm repo add zokeber-velero-notifications https://zokeber.github.io/velero-notifications/
 ```

-After that, you can run `helm search repo velero-notifications` to see the charts.
+After that, you can run `helm search repo zokeber-velero-notifications` to see the charts.

 ## Install Velero Notifications